 Living with EIA in comparison to living as a quad amputee, makes me feel silly.
 There’s no comparison to the enormity he deals with on a daily basis.
 However, at the core, the decision to do life is the same.
 Our daily experiences hinge on our definition of the word life.

-Running is a sense of freedom.
+Running towards life is a sense of freedom.
 The rhythm of moving forward is soothing.
 Surging through me is the choice to use the power God has so graciously given me, to engage the muscles and feel them burn, to know I am choosing strength over weakness. –Tara Schiro, Author, “No Arms, No Legs, No Problem: When life happens, you can wish to die or chose to live” available on http://www.amazon.com/No-Arms-Legs-Problem-happens/dp/0986305308

 Filed under: Asthma | Tags: Asthma, EIA, exercvise induced asthma, running, running with asthma